disorderedmaterials/dissolve/web/docs/userguide/get/compilation.md

 #### `BUILD_TESTS`

 In addition to the main build, also build tests located in the `tests/` directory.
-The tests check individual portions of the dissolve code base for problems, and run dissolve on a large number of known data sets to confirm that there are no error in those calculations.
+The tests check individual portions of the code for problems, and run Dissolve on a number of known data sets to confirm that there are no errors in those calculations.

 Example: `-DBUILD_TESTS:bool=true`